MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk-to-microsoft-cloud-app-security.md

 ---
-title: Connect Zendesk to Cloud App Security (Preview)
+title: Connect Zendesk to Defender for Cloud Apps (Preview)
-description: This article provides instructions for connecting Microsoft Cloud App Security to your existing Zendesk using the App Connector APIs. ms.date: 07/01/2021 ms.topic: how-to
+description: This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zendesk using the App Connector APIs. ms.date: 07/01/2021 ms.topic: how-to
 ---
-# Connect Zendesk to Microsoft Cloud App Security (Preview)
+# Connect Zendesk to Microsoft Defender for Cloud Apps (Preview)

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Zendesk using the App Connector APIs.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zendesk using the App Connector APIs.
 This connection gives you visibility into and control over your organization's Zendesk use.

 ## Prerequisites